wilfreddenton/unsafe-perform.io/posts/bitfinessed.md

 Think of BFX tokens as IOUs.
 They were unregulated, came with no defined payback schedule, offered zero interest, and were provided to users in a forced sale.

 The number of BFX a user received was based on their "discrete losses" as opposed to "continuous losses".
-Suppose a user `ShrekIsLove` had 3BTC on Bitfinex pre-hack.
+Suppose a user `WarrenPuffett` had 3BTC on Bitfinex pre-hack.
 The hack occurs and Bitfinex takes 36% of their BTC, about 1BTC, in exchange for around 600BFX tokens. $600 was roughly the USD price of Bitcoin at the time of the hack.
 Of course the numbers used were significantly more precise but round numbers are easier to think about.
 Bitfinex significantly reduced their debt by "snapshotting" the price because Bitcoin rallied until December 2017 when it reached an all time high of $20,000.
 It seems `1BTC == 1BTC` until shit hits the fan.

 Obviously, this methodology upset a lot of users but some saw it as the best chance for recouping their losses and were understanding[^understanding].
-So what are `ShrekIsLove`s options going forward?
+So what are `WarrenPuffett`s options going forward?

 1. Hold their BFX tokens in the hopes that Bitfinex would redeem them for the full amount,
 2. sell them for cents on the dollar to other traders,